 - To give you an example of a success story, let’s talk about Uber using geofencing.
 Uber wouldn’t be able to run without GPS and location services.
 When a user requests a ride, Uber geofences around that specific location to see how many cars are available and the estimated wait time needed for a driver to arrive.
 However, Uber takes geofencing one step further.
 They are utilizing customers’ location, if permitted, to send push notifications even when the users are not using the app:

 With the continuous increase of mobile apps use, push notifications are an opportunity you cannot miss.
-They are less intrusive than other customer engagement forms and can be effectively used to bring in more traffic and add user value by delivering useful information in real-time.
+They are less intrusive than other customer engagement forms.
+Also, they can be used to bring in more traffic and add user value by delivering useful information in real-time.
 However, mind that it is indispensable that the information you deliver is suitable and compelling.
 If not, the push notifications can become irritating and annoying, leading to negative perceptions about your app and business in general.

 To sum up, innovative push notifications have become a winning marketing strategy for many businesses.
 Therefore, sending relevant, well-crafted, and timely push messages to people, who have already shown interest in your business, can turn out as a great marketing tactic.
 Through attentive planning and focus on your business goals, you can take advantage of push notifications to increase and maximize your customer engagement.